lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 Summary
 -------

-If you have read the tutorial all the way to here, you now probably have a decent idea on what this library does and how to use it.
-If you have any suggestions on how to improve the library or bug reports, please send them to sichom@vscht.cz.
+If you have read the tutorial all the way to here, you now probably have a decent idea on what the library does and how to use it.
+If you have any suggestions on how to improve it or bug reports, please send them to sichom@vscht.cz or create an issue on the issue tracker.
 All help on the project is much appreciated.

-For more information on the source code itself refer to the `source-code-docs`.
+..  todo:: link to issue tracker